luckykurniawan/GuessMyNumber/README.md

 # GuessMyNumber
-Number guessing game implemented as console application using C++
+Number guessing game implemented as console application using C++.

-Program will set a random number from given range
+Program will set a random number from given range and
-and give feedback toward player's guess
+give feedback toward player's guess
-(too high, too low or player guessed correctly)
+(too high, too low or player guessed correctly).

 Example: